lhr-solar/BPS/Docs/source/Software/Drivers.rst

     Right now, this driver is optimized for the RTOS version of the BPS.
 It is not guaranteed that it would work in the Bare Metal version of our code.

-EEPROM Driver
+M24128 Driver
 =============

 Purpose
     The :term:`EEPROM <EEPROM>` Driver is used to read and write the the external EEPROM on the leader board.
-We are using the EEPROM to store the state of charge of the battery and the cause of any faults that cause the BPS to trip.
-We are using an EEPROM to store this information so it will survive a BPS reset.
+We are using the EEPROM to store the state of charge of the battery for coulomb counting purposes. by storing the state of charge at reset, we can know the state of charge when it starts up again.

 Usage
-    ``EEPROM_Init()`` must be called before any of the other EEPROM functions can be used.
+    ``M24128_Init()`` must be called before any of the other EEPROM functions can be used.
-    ``EEPROM_Load()`` or ``EEPROM_Reset()`` must be called before reading or writing data to the EEPROM.
+    ``M24128_Write()`` or ``M24128_Read()`` are just wrappers for the ``BSP_I2C`` functions.

 Additional Considerations
-    The EEPROM is a non-volatile memory chip, so any previous data on the EEPROM will remain unless ``EEPROM_Reset()`` is called.
+    The EEPROM is a non-volatile memory chip, so any previous data on the EEPROM will remain remain.
     The EEPROM is rated for 4 million write cycles, so we should try use less write cycles than this over the lifetime of the BPS.
 It takes around 5 milliseconds to write to the EEPROM, so multiple writes should not be attempted within the same 5 ms time period, or some of the writes may fail.

 LTC6811 Driver
 ==============